GoogleChrome/developer.chrome.com/site/en/articles/webdriver-bidi-2023/index.md

 There are some fundamental differences between these two protocols: WebDriver is an interoperable standard, but the protocol is less efficient and lacks features that CDP has.
 In contrast, CDP is more efficient and powerful, but less interoperable.

-That’s why in 2020, [the W3C Browser Testing and Tools Working Group](https://www.w3.org/groups/wg/browser-tools-testing) began work on [WebDriver BiDi](https://w3c.github.io/webdriver-bidi/), a new standard browser automation protocol that bridges the gap between the WebDriver “Classic” and CDP protocols.
+That’s why in 2020, [the W3C Browser Testing and Tools Working Group](https://www.w3.org/groups/wg/browser-tools-testing) began work on [WebDriver BiDi](https://w3c.github.io/webdriver-bidi/), a new standard browser automation protocol that bridges the gap between the WebDriver Classic and CDP protocols.
 The best of both worlds!
-Read [_“A look back in time: the evolution of test automation”_](/blog/test-automation-evolution/) and [_“WebDriver BiDi — the future of cross-browser automation”_](/articles/webdriver-bidi/) for more background.
+Read [A look back in time: the evolution of test automation](/blog/test-automation-evolution/) and [WebDriver BiDi — the future of cross-browser automation](/articles/webdriver-bidi/) for more background.

 The WebDriver BiDi effort involves standardization work, the creation of Web Platform Tests, and implementations for different browser engines.